Plasma Etch Process Monitoring

-The plasma etch measurements are tracked versus the process control specifications.
+During the plasma etch process, the plasma etch measurements are tracked versus the process control specifications.
 When the plasma etch monitoring metric is within specification, the process passes.
 When the metric goes out of control limits, the plasma etch process is down and needs to be diagnosed for root cause and corrective action.
 SPC charts are commonly used to monitor processes for control.

 When the plasma etch process monitoring method determines the process is out of spec, the root cause(s) should be identified prior to any adjustment or corrective action.
 Root cause analysis requires deep insight into the process conditions and typically much finer detail than plasma etch process monitoring.